saplingphp/Sapling/README.md

 });
 ```

 Any function calls on a collection is forwarded to every controller in the collection.
-This is way the following code applies the admin role wrapper to all controller in the admin section :
+This is why the following code applies the admin role wrapper to all controller in the admin section :
 ```PHP
 <?php
 Controller::find("admin/**")->wrap(new Wrapper_HasRole('admin'));